orval-labs/orval/docs/src/pages/reference/configuration/output.md

 export type ErrorType<Error> = AxiosError<Error>;
 ```

-- If you use ES modules (`"type": "module"`).
-You can also provide a hook like this
+- If you use ES modules (`"type": "module"`), you can also provide a hook like this

 Example: